kokblackbird/Crystal-Report-Versioner/README.md

 - Master changelog updated at `<archive root>/<reportName>/ChangeLog-<reportName>.html`

 ## Troubleshooting / FAQ
-- No SAP Crystal runtime installed
+- Q: No SAP Crystal runtime installed
- - The app still works; Crystal-level analysis is skipped.
+ - A: The app still works; Crystal-level analysis is skipped.
 Binary diff and archive are produced.

-- Can’t find or load the window icon
+- Q: Can't find or load the window icon
- - The icon is copied to the output `resources/` and set at runtime.
+ - A: The icon is copied to the output `resources/` and set at runtime.
 Ensure `resources/icon.ico` exists in the project.

-- Where can I see the app version?
+- Q: Where can I see the app version?
- - The version is shown in the footer (status bar) as `v<version>` for easy screenshots when reporting issues.
+ - A: The version is shown in the footer (status bar) as `v<version>` for easy screenshots when reporting issues.

+- Q: What's inside the Release .zip download?
+ - A: The GitHub Releases `.zip` contains the compiled Windows binaries targeting .NET Framework4.8.
+For Crystal-level analysis, the SAP Crystal Reports runtime (CRRuntime_64bit_13_0_xx) is required and is not bundled due to licensing.
+The app still produces binary-level diffs and archives without the runtime.
+Some builds may include `CrystalDecisions.*` dependencies to support viewing/interop, but these do not replace the official runtime.

 ## Keywords and GitHub topics
 Use these topics on GitHub to help others discover this repo: